-The M80EPF14X710 is an 80 cm (32V) 110° Precision Pitch Color Picture Tube Assembly for use in multimedia monitors.
-As a benefit of reduced screen pitch, this product was designed to accommodate VGA and SVGA conditions.
-It also features a dark-glass faceplate for improved contrast.
+The M90AHY15X04 is a 90 cm (36V) 111° VHP Digital Precision Pitch Color Picture Tube Assembly for use in multimedia monitors.
+This product provides VGA and SVGA resolution capability as a benefit of reduced screen pitch.
+It also features a dark-glass faceplate for improved contrast and a lithium silicate faceplate system that reduces reflections.
+The antiglare coating is as durable and scratch resistant as glass.
 The FS screen edges are straight and form square corners - a true rectangle.

-This tube also features a COTY-MDF multi-element focus electron gun with dynamic beam forming which results in a more uniform center to edge spot size.
-This gun incorporates an expanded diameter lens with increased beam spacing.
+This tube also features a COTY-MDF multi-element focus electron gun with dynamic beam forming which results in a more uniform center-to-edge spot size.
+This gun also incorporates an expanded diameter lens with increased beam spacing.
 The expanded lens field encompasses all three beams, and when combined with the fields from the individual apertures and the increased beam spacing it produces a superior lens for focus performance with less aberrations than a standard gun.
 The multi-element focus gun and the nearly flat aspherical faceplate contour are optimized for high performance.